|CNY Hiking HOME PAGE||West Central Adirondacks||Hiking in Lewis County||Hiking in Central New York|

 The Independence River Wild Forest is popular for many different recreational uses.
 The Otter Creek Horse Trail system provides over 60 miles of equestrian trails on the western boundary of the Wild Forest.
 While to the north, the Stillwater Reservoir provides for water related activities, camping and access to the Five Ponds Wilderness Area.

-Most of the campsites on Stillwater Reservoir can only be reached by boat, except for campsite #44 (handicapped accessible) and campsite #43.
-Look below for a map and a picture of campsite #43, which can be reached via Big Moose Road.
+Most of the campsites on Stillwater Reservoir can only be reached by boat, except for campsite #44 (handicapped accessible) and campsite #43, which can be reached via Big Moose Road.
 You'll require a short walk of about 500 feet to reach the campsite from the road.
 There are no picnic tables or a privy at campsite #43.
 The panorama above was taken from the shores of Stillwater Reservoir near campsite #43.

 Campsite 43 on Stillwater Reservoir

-Look below for a map from National Geographic Illustrated and links for some of the trails in Independence River Wild Forest.
+Look below for a list of destinations and a few maps of Independence River Wild Forest.